konfuzio-ai/konfuzio-sdk/docs/sdk/containerization.md

 [Bento ML](https://docs.bentoml.org/en/latest/?_gl=1*hctmyy*_gcl_au*NzY2ODYxNDY1LjE3MDY1MzU5NTk.#) containerization
 framework.

-When a model is saved, it uses the latest schema version from `bento.ai_type.schemas.py` which specifies how the containerized service communicates with the Server.
+When a model is saved, it uses the latest schema version from `bento.ai_type.schemas.py` which specifies how the service communicates with the Server.
 After that, a model becomes part of a Bento archive.

 Inside the Bento archive, there are a lockfile with dependencies, the Python runtime version, the pickled model itself, a Dockerfile and a Python file that serves a REST API for the model.
 It also specifies the schema version for this model.